ajpeacock0/project-rome/project-rome-docs/connected-devices/ios/how-to-guides/command-remote-devices-and-apps-ios.md

 ---
-title: Command remote devices and apps (iOS)
+title: Connecting remote iOS apps and devices
 description: This guide will show how to discover remote devices and apps and then launch apps or interact with app services. ms.date: 07/17/2018 ms.topic: article